 A veteran of the life sciences industry with two decades of commercial leadership experience and deal making, Mr. Jones has led and transformed commercial growth and M&A strategies for a diverse range of science businesses both in Europe and the US.
 Prior to joining Dyadic he served as Chief Commercial Officer for Concept Life Sciences from its formation until 2016 – prior to that, Mr. Jones was Vice President of Global Sales & Business Development at Lonza Biologics, where he implemented new income-generating streams alongside capturing enterprise and cross-divisional synergies in manufacturing, research and client/vendor relationships.
 From 2009-2012 Mr. Jones served as Executive Vice President of Business Development & Marketing at Ricerca BioSciences LLC where key responsibilities included strategic deal making, royalty and asset license optimisation and marketing effectiveness.
 From 2003-2009 Mr. Jones was Senior Vice President of Business Development at MDS Pharma Services Inc. where he led the BioPharmaceutical commercial growth platforms.
 Mr. Jones has also held senior level biologic and clinical leadership roles within the biopharmaceutical industry with Alkermes, Inc. and from 1998 with GlaxoSmithKline PLC.

-Ping W. Rawson was appointed Chief Accounting Officer in March 2018.
-She currently serves as the Company’s principal financial officer, and is responsible for all aspects of finance, tax and treasury.
+Ping W. Rawson was appointed to Chief Financial Officer in June 2019.
+She assumes the duties of the Company’s principal financial officer and principal accounting officer, and is responsible for all aspects of finance, accounting, tax and treasury.
+Ms. Rawson previously served as the Company’s Chief Accounting Officer since March 2018.
 Prior to joining Dyadic in June 2016 as our Director of Financial Reporting, Ms. Rawson served as a technical accounting management position for ADT security services, where she led accounting and financial reporting workstream for acquisition, integration and restructuring.
 Prior to that, Ms. Rawson was an accounting research principal for NextEra Energy, Inc. (Florida Power & Light Company), where she was responsible for accounting research and new standards implementation.
 Previously, Ms. Rawson was a manager at Deloitte in New York City, where she was a subject matter specialist for derivatives, financial instruments and valuation, providing audit, SEC reporting, and capital markets consulting services to large banking and multinational public companies in the financial service industry.
-Ms. Rawson holds both a M.B.A. in Finance, and a M.S. in Accounting from the State University of New York at Buffalo, and a B.S. in Economics from Guangdong University of Foreign Studies in China.
+Ms. Rawson holds both an M.B.A. in Finance, and an M.S. in Accounting from the State University of New York at Buffalo, and a B.S. in Economics from Guangdong University of Foreign Studies in China.
 She is a certified public accountant in the state of New York.

 Mark A. Emalfarb is the founder of Dyadic.
 He has been a member of Dyadic’s board of directors and has served as its Chairman since October 2004 until April 2007 and from June 2008 until January 2015.
 Since founding the predecessor to Dyadic in 1979, Mr. Emalfarb has served as a Director, President and Chief Executive Officer and has successfully led and managed the evolution of Dyadic from its origins as a pioneer and leader in providing ingredients used in the stone-washing of blue jeans to the discovery, development, manufacturing and commercialization of specialty enzymes used in various industrial applications and the development of an integrated technology platform based on Dyadic’s patented and proprietary C1 fungal microorganism.
 Mr. Emalfarb is an inventor of over 25 U.S. and foreign biotechnology patents and patent applications resulting from discoveries related to the Company’s patented and proprietary C1 fungus, and has been the architect behind its formation of several strategic research and development, manufacturing and marketing relationships with U.S. and international partners.
 Mr. Emalfarb earned his B.A. degree from the University of Iowa in 1977.